RuzzleDuzzle/company-web-service/README.md

 ## Decription

 'Company-web-service' allows create, update and delete company instances.
-Server sid of the application is running on zend framework 2, while client side is on Angular.js.
+Server side of the application is running on Zend Framework 2, while client side is on Angular.js.

 ## Installation